More Than Half of Florida’s Children Are Living in or Near Poverty

 The fines and fees associated with arrest and probation create additional barriers for juveniles and their families already experiencing poverty, making it difficult to leave the juvenile justice system and end the cycle of poverty.
 For more information, visit our Juvenile Justice Reform Issue Page.

-- Increase SNAP benefits and pass a Child Nutrition Reauthorization bill: Ensure low income children have access to healthy and nutritious foods and to ensure that they can successfully perform in and out of the classroom.
+- Increase SNAP benefits and pass a Child Nutrition Reauthorization bill: Ensure low income children have access to healthy and nutritious foods and fix Florida’s administrative problems that delay access to expanded SNAP benefits to ensure that they can successfully perform in and out of the classroom.

 - Add programs that support families as they move out of poverty: Financially punishing parents for working to support their families continues the cycle of poverty.
 In order to reach the goal of moving families away from needing government support, programs need to help move them toward their goals, not abandon them.

 - Change juvenile justice policies to continue to support public safety without threatening to derail the life of a child for a youthful mistake: Barriers to rehabilitation exist when children in the juvenile justice system are not staying on-level with their peers in education.
 Other issues include fines & fees, civil citation utilization, and disproportionate minority contact.

 - Keep families in their homes: Remove administrative barriers that prevent federal dollars for rental assistance from reaching families that need it.

 - To be posted as priority bills are filed

 - The High Cost of Being Poor in Florida—The Florida Association for Community Action, Central Florida Behavioral Health Network, Florida Coalition for the Homeless and the Coalition on Human Needs.
 An Assessment of Florida’s Anti-Poverty Programs.